-FROM: TO:

-RANK AND POSITION

-DEPARTMENT / UNIT
+PERIOD OF REPORT (if other than annual) FROM: TO: NAME RANK AND POSITION COLLEGE / UNIT Evaluator's Name and Position DEPARTMENT / UNIT

 PERFORMANCE OF DUTIES

 Indicate evaluation by placing an "x" in the appropriate column for each category below.
 In the "Overall Performance" section, rate the faculty member's overall performance in fulfilling his or her responsibilities to the University.
 Average AOR Percentage is based on the annual assignment of responsibilities (9-month assignment for 9-month faculty).
 The annual evaluation shall include evaluation of summer activities for 9-month faculty if there is a summer assignment.